How database development helps KNSB and speed skating move forward

-The Royal Dutch Skating Association (KNSB) is committed to strengthening and promoting the sport of skating and inline skating.
+The Royal Dutch Skating Federation (KNSB) is committed to strengthening and promoting speed skating and inline skating.
 Sport is emotion, sport is about people.
 Yet data also plays an indispensable role in the development of skating.
-How sport and IT come together?
-Jeroen Fredriks, ICT/ET coordinator at the KNSB tells more about the role of data in long track speed skating and the cooperation with Qualogy.
+How do sport and IT come together?
+Jeroen Fredriks, ICT/ET coordinator at KNSB, tells us more about the role of data in long track speed skating and the collaboration with Qualogy.

-The Royal Dutch Skating Association (KNSB) is committed to strengthening and promoting the sport of skating and inline skating.
+The Royal Dutch Skating Federation (KNSB) is committed to strengthening and promoting speed skating and inline skating.
 Sport is emotion, sport is about people.
 Yet data also plays an indispensable role in the development of skating.
-How sport and IT come together?
-Jeroen Fredriks, ICT/ET coordinator at the KNSB tells more about the role of data in long track speed skating and the cooperation with Qualogy.
+How do sport and IT come together?
+Jeroen Fredriks, ICT/ET coordinator at KNSB, tells us more about the role of data in long track speed skating and the collaboration with Qualogy.

-Jeroen Fredriks is ICT/ET coordinator at the KNSB (Royal Dutch Skating Association).
-From his position he is involved in enabling and registering the 1200 long track speed skating competitions held in the Netherlands each year.
-From ET (Electronic Timekeepers) or Omega he is also responsible for timekeeping at the long track speed skating competitions.
-Think of major championships both in the Netherlands and abroad, ISU competitions and the Olympic Games.
+Jeroen Fredriks is ICT/ET coordinator at KNSB (Royal Dutch Skating Federation).
+In his role, he is involved in enabling and registering the 1200 long track speed skating competitions held annually in the Netherlands.
+He is also responsible for timekeeping at long track speed skating competitions through ET (Electronic Timekeepers) or Omega.
+Think of major championships in both the Netherlands and abroad, ISU competitions and the Olympic Games.

-“For long track speed skating it really applies: time is everything”
+"For long track speed skating, time really is everything"

-Among other things, the KNSB facilitates timekeeping software to sixteen ice rinks in the Netherlands.
-On average, 1200 long track speed skating races are held and over 1.2 million times are registered each year.
-Jeroen: “As KNSB, we are naturally very interested in those times.
+KNSB provides timekeeping software to sixteen ice rinks in the Netherlands.
+On average, 1200 long track speed skating competitions are held and over 1.2 million times are registered per year.
+Jeroen: "As KNSB, we are naturally very interested in those times.
 The statisticians in my team collect all that information and then pour it into our database.
-We use the times for selection purposes, talent recognition and everything to do with that.
-Because long track speed skating is only interesting if times are run.
-For long track speed skating it really applies: time is everything.”
+We use the times for selection purposes, talent recognition and everything related to that.
+Because long track speed skating is only interesting if times are recorded.
+For long track speed skating, time really is everything."

-The data and data development level of long track speed skating is quite high in the Netherlands.
-The KNSB collaborates with various parties for this, such as the Thialf Innovation Lab and universities.
-“The challenge in sports is to keep developing so that you can get the most out of the sport.
-As KNSB, we facilitate that.
-We ensure that professional riders and coaches have the best tools at their disposal, in order to perform optimally.
-But also that the recreational rider has his times available,” Jeroen said.”
+The data and data development level of long track speed skating in the Netherlands is quite high.
+KNSB collaborates with various parties for this, such as the Innovation Lab Thialf and universities.
+"The challenge in sport is that you keep developing, so that you can get the maximum out of the sport.
+That's what we facilitate as KNSB.
+We ensure that professional skaters and coaches have the best tools at their disposal to perform optimally.
+But also that the recreational skater has his times available," says Jeroen.

-“All that data is gold.
-You just have to make sure you can continue to develop and provide that data.”
+"All that data is gold.
+You just have to make sure you can continue to develop and offer that data"

 Data-driven coaching

-Skating is a top sport in the Netherlands.
-Many fans are glued to the tube during a race.
-Jeroen: “But on TV you only see the end result.
-What the viewer doesn’t know is how much data is used in choices for team compositions, during training and testing moments.
+Speed skating is a top sport in the Netherlands.
+Many fans are glued to the TV during a competition.
+Jeroen: "But on TV you only see the final result.
+What the viewer doesn't know is how much data is used in choices for team compositions, during training and test moments.
 Ultimately, that data leads to that one moment.
-Right now, far from all available data is being used.
-So there is much more to be gained in that area.
+At the moment, not all available data is being used yet.
+So there is still much more to gain in that area.

 An example: in an ice rink there is a measuring point every fifty meters.
-Twelve times per lap we then know how the skaters relate to each other.
+Twelve times per lap we know how the skaters relate to each other.
 That is very valuable information for a coach.
-He can see exactly where a rider has missed a race.
-Did he start too fast?
-Did he not achieve the efficiency in the turns?
-It also allows you to create a speed profile of the skater.
-Overlay this with data from the conditions, such as air pressure, and you can predict what finishing time that skater will ride on a particular track under certain conditions.
+They can see exactly where a skater lost a race.
+Did they start too fast?
+Did they not achieve the efficiency in the corners?
+You can also create a speed profile of the skater this way.
+Overlay data from the conditions, such as air pressure, and you can predict what final time that skater will achieve on a particular track under certain conditions.
 All that data is gold.
-We as KNSB just have to make sure that we can continue to develop and offer that data.”
+As KNSB, we just need to make sure we can continue to develop and offer that data."

 Future-proof database

-With that idea, a history database was set up ten years ago at the KNSB.
+With that idea, a history database was set up at KNSB ten years ago.
 The goal: to secure information for the future.
-In this database data of Dutch riders is secured, from rides at home and abroad.
-That way the rankings are always complete with all times ridden within a season.
+This database stores data from Dutch skaters, from races both domestically and abroad.
+This way, the rankings are always complete with all times recorded within a season.
 After nine years, the life cycle of that software came to an end.
 That was the beginning of the collaboration with Qualogy.
-A project of several years was started, with the first phase being to clean up the old database COVAS 1.
-At the same time, the new data model COVAS 2 was developed and the data mutated.
+A multi-year project was started, with the first phase being the cleanup of the old COVAS 1 database.
+At the same time, the new COVAS 2 data model was developed and the data was migrated.
 The result is a renewed database that can be continuously improved and is future-proof.

 "Continuous improvement and development is the common thread in the collaboration with Qualogy"